Child Tax Credit: When Will The First Monthly Check Arrive?

-(CBS Detroit) — The Child Tax Credit was set up over two decades ago to lessen the financial burden of raising a child.
-Most parents and guardians are about to receive a little more help from Uncle Sam.
-The American Rescue Plan, passed in mid-March, increases the amount of the credit and changes its implementation in important ways.
+(CBS Miami) — The Child Tax Credit will soon start putting more money in the pockets of parents and guardians.
+The credit was set up in the late 1990s to soften the financial impact of raising a child.
+The American Rescue Plan, passed in mid-March, makes the credit more valuable and changes its implementation in important ways.
 The $1.9 trillion COVID relief package raises the Child Tax Credit from $2,000 to up to $3,600, depending on the child’s age and the family’s income.
-Qualifying parents will no longer have to wait for their tax refunds to see that money either.
-Payments will be sent out on a monthly basis starting this summer.
-While these and other details have been available for months, one key piece of information remained outstanding — the program’s start date.
+And qualifying parents will no longer have to wait for their tax refunds to get that money.
+Payments will be distributed monthly starting this summer.
+While these and other details have been available for months, one key piece of information remained murky– the program’s start date.

-The Treasury Department and Internal Revenue Service (IRS) ended the suspense early this week.
+The Treasury Department and Internal Revenue Service (IRS) recently ended the suspense.

 When Will The Expanded Child Tax Credit Start?

 Child Tax Credit payments will be automatically deposited on a monthly basis starting July 15.
 Each subsequent payment will be issued on the 15th of the month through December of 2021.
 If the 15th is a weekend or holiday, the money will arrive on the closest business day.
-The remainder will be issued when the recipient files their 2021 taxes.
-Most of those who are eligible will not have to take any action to initiate payments.
+The remainder of the credit will be issued as a credit when the recipient files their 2021 taxes.
+Most of those who are eligible will not have to do anything to receive payments.
 The payments will just start based on the information the IRS already has on file.

 How Long Will The Revised Child Tax Credit Last?

+A recent statement from the president once again urged Congress to extend the updated Child Tax Credit.
+“The American Rescue Plan is delivering critical tax relief to middle class and hard-pressed working families with children,” the statement reads.
+“Congress must pass the American Families Plan to ensure that working families will be able to count on this relief for years to come.”

-Many Democrats, however, want to make the Child Tax Credit permanent.
+Many Democrats want to go a step further and make the revised Child Tax Credit permanent.
 Massachusetts Representative Richard Neal, chairman of the House Ways and Means Committee, recently made public a plan to do just that.
 The suggested change came as part of a broader draft proposal to guarantee paid family leave and access to childcare.
-How much influence this has on the American Families Plan remains to be seen.
+How much influence this has on the American Families Plan is unclear.

-The American Families Plan, in its proposed form, faces a tough path in Congress.
+The American Families Plan, in its proposed form, faces a tough path through Congress.

 Who Will Be Eligible?

-The IRS will pay out $3,600 per year for each child up to five years old and $3,000 per year for each child ages six through 17.
-The IRS will pay $500 for dependents age 18 or fulltime college students up through age 24, but only once.
+For parents of children up to age five, the IRS will pay a total of $3,600, half as six monthly payments and half as a 2021 tax credit.
+That changes to $3,000 total for each child ages six through 17.
+The IRS will make a one-time payment of $500 for dependents age 18 or fulltime college students up through age 24.

 An income increase in 2021 to an amount above the $75,000 ($150,000) threshold could lower a household’s Child Tax Credit.
-The IRS recently confirmed that it will set up a portal to allow claimants to adjust their income and custodial information, thus lowering the payments they receive.
+The IRS recently confirmed that it will set up a portal to allow claimants to adjust their income and custodial information, thus lowering their payments.
 Failure to do so could increase your tax bill or reduce your tax refund once 2021 taxes are filed.
 Recipients will also be able to use the portal to opt out of periodic payments in favor of a one-time credit at tax time.
+The portal should be up and running around July 1.

 “Big changes to the way that the tax credit is structured,” says Stephen Nuñez, the Lead Researcher on Guaranteed Income at the Jain Family Institute, an applied research organization in the social sciences.
 (Nuñez studies cash welfare policy, that includes field work to answer policy-relevant questions about the social safety net.)
 “Much more generous, fully refundable, no longer any work requirement…”